mkrogemann/try-until/README.md

  - stop when response document contains 'id' with value 'some_id'
  - log status (condition met, number of attempts left) to sdtout for each try

+The example assumes that the target of the repeated call returns an HTTP response with a JSON body.

 Not all of these settings are required.
 These are the default values:

 ```ruby